-Whole-blood RNA was extracted from PAXgene tubes with the PAXgene Blood RNA Kit following the manufacturer's instructions (Qiagen).
-A total of 69 samples, including 46 critical and 23 non-critical patients were processed.
-The RNA quantity and quality were assessed using the Agilent 4200 TapeStation system (for the RIN) (Agilent Technologies) and RiboGreen (for the concentration) (Thermo Fisher Scientific).
-RNA sequencing libraries were generated using the TruSeq Stranded Total RNA with Ribo-Zero Globin kit (Illumina) and sequenced on the Illumina NovaSeq 6000 instrument with S4 flow cells and 151-bp pairedend reads.
+Whole-blood RNA was extracted from PAXgene tubes with the PAXgene Blood RNA Kit following the manufacturer's instructions (QIAGEN).
+A total of 69 samples, including 46 critical and 23 non-critical patients, were processed.
+The RNA quantity and quality were assessed using the Agilent 4200 TapeStation system (for the RNA Integrity Number) (Agilent Technologies) and RiboGreen (for the concentration) (Thermo Fisher Scientific).
+RNA-seq libraries were generated using the TruSeq Stranded Total RNA with Ribo-Zero Globin kit (Illumina) and sequenced on the Illumina NovaSeq 6000 instrument with S4 flow cells and 151-base pair paired-end reads.
 The raw sequencing data were aligned to a reference human genome build 38 (GRCh38) using the short reads aligner STAR (82).
-Quantification of gene expression was performed using RSEM (83) with GENCODE annotation v25 (http://www.gencodegenes.org).
-Raw and processed datasets have been deposited in GEO with identifier GSE172114.
+Quantification of gene expression was performed using RSEM (83) with GENCODE annotation v25 (www.gencodegenes.org).
+Raw and processed datasets have been deposited in Gene Expression Omnibus (GEO) with identifier GSE172114.

-Differential gene expression (DGE) analysis was performed for two different purposes: 1) for the combined omics analysis of differentially expressed genes and proteins, and 2) as step to determine feature selection for classification in the in silico computational intelligence approach.
+DGE analysis was performed for two different purposes: (i) for the combined omics analysis of differentially expressed genes and proteins and (ii) as a step to determine feature selection for classification in the in silico computational intelligence approach.
 For the combined omics analysis, we first removed lowly expressed genes for the 69 samples by removing genes with less than 1 count per million in less than 10% of the samples.
-We then performed DGE analysis on all 69 samples using the trimmed mean of M-values method (TMM) from the edgeR R package (84, 85).
+We then performed DGE analysis on all 69 samples using the trimmed mean of M values method (TMM) from the edgeR R package (84, 85).

-In our computational intelligence approach, we performed DGE analysis for each partition of the train data using a frozen TMM normalization to calculate normalization factors based only on the training data, in order to avoid data leakage.
+In our computational intelligence approach, we performed DGE analysis for each partition of the train data using a frozen TMM normalization to calculate normalization factors based only on the training data to avoid data leakage.
 Briefly, we removed lowly expressed genes for the 69 samples with genes with 1 count per million in less than 10% of samples.
-For each partition of the training data, we calculated the normalization factors, and then selected the library that had a normalization factor closest to 1.
-We used this library as a reference library to normalize all the samples keeping the training normalization factors unchanged.
-Differentially expressed genes were identified using quasilikelihood F-test (QLF)-adjusted P-values from the edgeR R package.
+For each partition of the training data, we calculated the normalization factors and then selected the library that had a normalization factor closest to 1.
+We used this library as a reference library to normalize all the samples, keeping the training normalization factors unchanged.
+Differentially expressed genes were identified using quasi-likelihood F test-adjusted P values from the edgeR R package.
 Differentially expressed genes with FDRs less than 0.05 were used for further downstream analysis.